Hi there! I'm Natalie.

 A Little About Me

 Hiking didn’t come naturally to me.
 (We grow, you know.)
 I love life outside but I have a hard time—and I mean a really hard time—getting out the door.
 I also have a hard time getting out of my head.
-Time on the trail helps me understand how to navigate the ups & downs, twists & turns, and flat places of everyday life by faith.
+Time on the trail helps me understand how to navigate the ups & downs, twists & turns, and flat places of everyday life by faith rather than by autopilot or fear.

 I have maybe one athletic bone in my body.
 One.
 Maybe.
 It divides its time between hiking and downhill skiing.